-On Tuesday 8 June 2021, NSW DPI issued a Biosecurity Control Order which allows movement of live abalone within NSW and outlines the conditions for any person in NSW who deals with abalone or carriers of the virus that causes AVG.
+NSW DPI is committed to safeguarding the health and well-being of NSW abalone populations, associated industries and the environment.
+To manage the potential risk of impacts of Abalone Viral Ganglioneuritis (AVG) on NSW wild abalone, NSW DPI introduced the Biosecurity (Abalone viral ganglioneuritis) Control Order.
+The Biosecurity Control Order allows movement of live abalone within NSW and outlines the conditions for any person in NSW who deals with abalone or carriers of the virus that causes AVG.

 Movements of live abalone into NSW are now allowed under specified conditions from Tasmanian land-based abalone farms and the Victorian eastern abalone zone wild harvest fishery.

-Fittings used in connection with live abalone from wild Tasmanian, Victorian central or western zone, or Victorian farmed abalone must not be moved into NSW unless it has been appropriately cleaned and disinfected.
+Fittings used in connection with live abalone from wild Tasmanian, Victorian central or western zone, or Victorian farmed abalone must not be moved into NSW unless they have been appropriately cleaned and disinfected.

 All abalone waste water moved into NSW that has been in contact with live abalone from outside the NSW wild abalone fishery or Victorian eastern zone abalone fishery must be disposed of directly to the sewer.

 An online Record of Movement (Abalone) form must be completed for all movements of Tasmanian farmed abalone.